 Should you go with a provider who’s ‘Old Dependable’ as your online broker?
 Or is your investment style better suited to the innovators whose aim is to shake things up?
-We walk you through Fidelity’s product below.
+I walk you through Fidelity’s product below.

 Fidelity.co.uk offers the standard investment and retirement accounts including: